-The First Negro Classic Ballet company
+The First Negro Classic Ballet Company

-Lestor Horton Dance Theater
+Lester Horton Dance Theater

-Alvin Ailey American Dance Company
+Alvin Ailey American Dance Theater (1960-1968)

-After leaving the Ailey company, he became an associate professor at the University of Cincinnati College—Conservatory of Music in 1973, and named professor emeritus in 1993.
-He was a frequent artist in residence at the American Dance Festival and took part in many national conferences on black dance.
-His film career included performances as a dancer in “Carmen Jones” and “South Pacific.”
+After leaving the Ailey company, he became an associate professor at the University of Cincinnati College—Conservatory of Music in 1973 and was named professor emeritus in 1993.
+He was a frequent artist in residence at the American Dance Festival and took part in many national conferences on Black dance.
+His film career included performances as a dancer in Carmen Jones and South Pacific.
 Truitte died in 1995 at the age of 72.

 James Truitte, 72, a Dancer, Teacher and Historian Dies, The New York Times

 Ebony and Jet Magazine’s Photo Archives Auctioned Off in Private Sale, Eur Web